Superinsulation: Retrofits

 For example, with an internal room temperature of 20 °C (68 °F), the vapor barrier will then only reach 7.3 °C (45 °F) when the outside temperature is at −18 °C (−1 °F).
-Indoor air dew point temperatures are more likely to be in the order of around 0 °C (32 °F) when it is that cold outdoors, much lower than the predicted vapor barrier temperature, and hence the 1/3:2/3 rules is quite conservative.
+Indoor air dew point temperatures are more likely to be in the order of around 0 °C (32 °F) when it is that cold outdoors, much lower than the predicted vapor barrier temperature, and hence the 1/3:2/3 rule is quite conservative.
 For climates that do not often experience −18 °C, the 1/3:2/3 rule should be amended to 40:60 or 50:50.
 As the interior air dewpoint temperature is an important basis for such rules, buildings with high interior humidities during cold weather (e.g., museums, swimming pools, humidified or poorly ventilated airtight homes) may require different rules, as can buildings with drier interior environments (e.g., highly ventilated buildings and warehouses).
 The 2009 International Residential Code embodies more sophisticated rules to guide the choice of insulation on the exterior of new homes, which can be applied when retrofitting older homes.

-A vapor permeable building wrap on the outside of the original wall helps keep the wind out allows the wall assembly to dry to the exterior.
-Asphalt felt and other products such as permeable polymer based products are available for this purpose, and usually double as the water resistant barrier / drainage plane as well.
+A vapor-permeable building wrap on the outside of the original wall helps keep the wind out and allows the wall assembly to dry to the exterior.
+Asphalt felt and other products, such as porous polymer-based products, are available for this purpose and usually double as the water-resistant barrier/drainage plane.

-Interior retrofits are possible where the owner wants to preserve the old exterior siding, or where setback requirements limit space for an exterior retrofit.
-Sealing the air barrier is more difficult and the thermal insulation continuity compromised (because of the many partition, floor, and service penetrations), the original wall assembly is rendered colder in cold weather (and hence more prone to condensation and slower to dry), occupants are exposed to major disruptions, and the house is left with less interior space.
-Another approach is to use the 1/3 to 2/3 method mentioned above—that is, to install a vapor retarder on the inside of the existing wall (if there is not one there already) and add insulation and support structure to the inside.
-This way, utilities (power, telephone, cable, and plumbing) can be added in the new wall space without penetrating the air barrier.
-Polyethylene vapor barriers are risky except in very cold climates, because they limit the wall's ability to dry to the interior.
-This approach also limits the amount of interior insulation that can be added to a rather small amount (e.g., only R-6 insulation can be added to a 2×4 R-12 wall).
+Interior retrofits are possible where the owner wants to preserve the old exterior siding or where setback requirements limit space for an exterior retrofit.
+Sealing the air barrier is more complex, and the thermal insulation continuity is compromised (because of the many partition, floor, and service penetrations); the original wall assembly is rendered colder in cold weather (and hence more prone to condensation and slower to dry), occupants are exposed to significant disruptions, and the house is left with less interior space.
+Another approach is to use the 1/3 to 2/3 method mentioned above—to install a vapor retarder on the inside of the existing wall (if there is not one already) and add insulation and support structure to the interior.
+This way, utilities (power, telephone, cable, and plumbing) can be added to the new wall space without penetrating the air barrier.
+Polyethylene vapor barriers are risky except in frigid climates because they limit the wall's ability to dry to the interior.
+This approach also limits the amount of interior insulation that can be added to a relatively small amount (e.g., only R-6 insulation can be added to a 2×4 R-12 wall).